 Design systems are exploding in popularity across the industry.
 IBM, Google, Uber, Shopify, and Atlassian all have them.
 Smaller, pre-IPO companies are beginning to wonder whether they need to get in on the action.
-But let’s talk about what a component library actually is before we decide whether or not your company should invest in one.
+But let’s talk about what a design system actually is before we decide whether or not your company should invest in one.

 A design system is a set of rules, documentation, processes, and encoded decisions that guide the creation of one or more web applications.

 If a company has a website, it already has a design system.
 Unfortunately, if no one has actively cultivated that it, it’s probably a really, really ineffective design system.

 A good design system improves collaboration between designers and developers and speeds up development while improving quality in the long-term.
 At a bare minimum, it requires three key components to achieve these goals: